DrDavidR/forecast-Almanac/README.md

 This repository provides:

-1. **The S4DR model** (`src/s4dr/`) — a structural 12-candidate ensemble for daily time series forecasting.
+1. **The Almanac model** (`src/s4dr/`) — a structural 12-candidate ensemble for daily time series forecasting.
 All candidates are interpretable structural formulas; no ML models.

 2. **Benchmark runners** (`reference/public_benchmark_firetest/`) — scripts that reproduce the three-domain evaluation on M5_STORE_DEPT, LD2011_DAILY, and Wikipedia web traffic.